yektaKamane/Yet-Another-Python-Compiler/README.md

 # Yet Another Python Compiler
-Simple But Hope to Create Precise compiler to Convert Python Syntax Code to Three-Address-Code(TAC).
+The front-end of a compiler that converts python code to Three-Address-Code(TAC).

-### Ubuntu
+### Installation
+To install Flex and Bison run the below commands in a terminal

 ```
 $ sudo apt-get update